bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 67°
+- 61°
-- moderate rain
+- light rain
-- 65% humidity
+- 82% humidity
-- 26 mph wind
+- 3 mph wind

-0.2 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison